marisol-lemus/FetalSurfaceExtraction/README.md

 * [Performance](#performance)

 ## Overview
 This project focuses on the application of the CoTAN (Conditional Temporal Attention Network) for the reconstruction of fetal cortical surfaces using the dHCP dataset.
+It includes a brain age prediction model with ResNet architecture.

 ## Dataset